Skip to content

 What is an Alberta online casino?

-When choosing an Alberta online casino, look for sites that accept CAD, offer Canadian-friendly payment methods like Interac, provide responsive customer support, and hold a reputable licence.
-These basics will ensure a smooth experience.
+When choosing an Alberta online casino, look for one that accepts CAD, supports familiar payment methods like Interac, offers responsive customer support, and holds its provincial licence in good standing.
+Those basics point you towards a safe and straightforward experience.

-• The federal framework – The Criminal Code allows provinces to “conduct and manage” gambling within their borders.
-It doesn’t explicitly prohibit residents from gambling at offshore sites.
+• The federal framework – The Criminal Code allows provinces to conduct and manage gambling within their own borders.
+Alberta has used that authority to build its own regulated online market.

-• Provincial regulation – The Alberta Gaming, Liquor and Cannabis Commission (AGLC) oversees all gambling in the province under the Gaming, Liquor, and Cannabis Act.
-They operate the one licensed online casino.
+• Provincial regulation – The AGLC oversees all gambling in the province under the Gaming, Liquor and Cannabis Act.
+It sets the standards that licensed operators must follow and holds them accountable.

 • Age requirement – You must be 18 or older to gamble in Alberta.
 This is lower than most other provinces, where the legal age is 19.